 Maple-Gingerbread Layer Cake with Salted Maple Caramel Sauce

 If you've ever placed an order from our website, you have likely received a handwritten note on your packing slip.
 I love writing notes to my customers thanking them for their patronage and support over the years.
-As a customer places more orders not only do I start to feel like I know them, but I also like to share well wishes.
+As a customer places more orders, I start to feel like I know them, and I also like to share well wishes.
 Sometimes my sons will say, "so and so just placed an order", and if they're one of the regulars I usually know what they ordered, and how they plan on using it.

 This is a recipe with a lot of steps, but so well worth the extra effort.
 It's what I would call a "Holiday Dessert".
 A recipe you would save for a special dinner or holiday meal shared with family and friends.
 It didn't last long in my house!